Our second son was born at 11:37pm on Saturday, December 19, 2009, after less than one hour of labour.

 My midwife arrived around this point and started checking us over.
 She talked to the paramedics and they agreed to leave me in her care, since we had been planning a homebirth anyway.
 I thanked them repeatedly, appreciating both their care and their patience with me.
 Isaac went with them to sign all the release forms on our behalf.
 It felt very important to me at the time to convince everyone that the unassisted birth truly had been unexpected.
 The paramedics, the midwife, MIL – even my husband carefully asked later that evening if I had known the baby was about to be born when I’d gone into the washroom.
 But no, I hadn’t the slightest idea that after only a handful of hard ctx that had started less than an hour ago, my water would break and the baby would be completely delivered two ctx later.

 I didn’t see them, but four firemen followed my midwife in the door.
-Jacob was pretty much over the moon at this point.
+Our older boy was pretty much over the moon at this point.
 He had woken up sometime when all the “the baby is coming!!!” yelling and chaos started.
 MIL and Isaac had taken turns watching him while the other helped me.
 He was pretty much occupied, though, when first the ambulance came, then the firetruck (“Are they going to climb up in the ladder??”), and then four firemen in uniform.
 He was wearing his firetruck pajamas that night.
 One of the firemen pointed that out to him; I recall hearing that, but I didn’t realize at the time that there were four firemen crowded in our little entrance way, talking with my very excited little boy.
-He kept telling them, “my name is Jacob, and there is a firetruck outside!”
+He kept telling them, “my name is Jay, and there is a firetruck outside!”
 They all left as soon as it was determined that I would not be transferred.
 They had come because we have a very steep set of stairs, sharp turn, and narrow walkway, none of which would have made a transfer easy.

 Once the firemen and paramedics left, everything settled down.
 We made our phone calls to family to share the news.
 The baby and I were both doing well.
 The baby’s temperature was a bit low but warmed up quickly after some skin-to-skin contact.
 He weighed 8.5 lbs.
 I hadn’t torn at all.
 I was finally able to have that shower I’d asked for earlier, which felt wonderful.
 The midwife was impressed with the “efficiency” of my body – the fast delivery, the lack of tearing, the quick delivery of the placenta, and the way my uterus had clamped right up and the bleeding had already slowed down.

 The midwife left after two hours.
 I couldn’t believe it had already been that long.
 We were all too keyed up to sleep.
-Jacob laid down on our floor and played with cars, MIL went to bed but didn’t sleep at all, and Isaac and I spent some time on our computers and watched a bit of a show before turning out the lights sometime around 4am.
+The new big brother laid down on our floor and played with cars, MIL went to bed but didn’t sleep at all, and Isaac and I spent some time on our computers and watched a bit of a show before turning out the lights sometime around 4am.
 Our new little boy dozed on my lap, nursing off and on and being thoroughly admired and marveled over.

 I was surprised at how little pain I felt afterwards.
 My stomach has been uncomfortable any time I stand up since then, but otherwise I’ve been feeling great.
-I had been so sore after Jacob’s birth and I expected to feel the same way this time – but then again, nothing at all has been the same this time, not the pregnancy, not the labour, and most definitely not the delivery!
+I had been so sore after our first son's birth and I expected to feel the same way this time – but then again, nothing at all has been the same this time, not the pregnancy, not the labour, and most definitely not the delivery!

 We are so grateful that everything turned out well with this unexpected unassisted delivery.
 Although we had been planning a homebirth, we very much intended to have our midwife be there for it.
 Thinking back on the “what if’s”, many thanks have been given to God for the safe arrival of our son.
 At the same time, it has been so affirming to us to have witnessed my body and instinct take over and achieve what is today typically viewed as a medical procedure.
 Everything happened as it should and with no need for any sort of intervention or active management.
 Even so, I appreciate that medical management is available when needed and will always be grateful that it wasn’t necessary for us and that our son is here and healthy and safe.

 Everything is going wonderfully so far.
 He is a very calm little boy, easily settled and very mellow.
 He is perfect, absolutely beautiful.
 Nursing is going well, no problems at all.
-Jacob adores him and loves to hold him, stroke him, look at him and cuddle next to him.
+Jay adores him and loves to hold him, stroke him, look at him and cuddle next to him.
 It is amazing how seamlessly this little boy has become a part of our family.
 We feel so blessed right now.